Shuvu Chazon Avrohom: Preliminary trip to Israel

 After a meeting of Agudath Israel's Moetzes Gedolei HaTorah, it was decided to send a group to Israel to meet with the Russian immigrants and see if they would be receptive to Orthodox Jewish education.
 After speaking to many Israeli and Russian activists and hundreds of Russian immigrants, including children, the emissaries came to the conclusion that the immigrants were in fact receptive.
 They then turned to the leading rabbis in Israel, Rabbi Elazar Menachem Man Shach, Rabbi Shlomo Zalman Auerbach, and Rabbi Moshe Yehoshua Hager of the Vizhnitz Hasidic court, who advised them to reach out to the immigrant children in particular, who had not yet been given a complete atheist education.
 They hoped that having the children learn Judaism in school would influence their homes as well.
 During their trip, the group visited Orthodox rabbis and activists throughout the country who had already started reaching out to the immigrants but who didn't have the necessary funds to do anything drastic.
 They also visited a few Chinuch Atzmai schools that already had Russian children enrolled in them.

 Turnout

 Although the first Shuvu classes were given in travel trailers, the organization has since expanded drastically to include 77 schools and after school programs throughout Israel as well as fifteen summer camps.
 In 2016, Dayan Yonason Abraham was appointed as nasi (president) of the organization, although it seems he resigned shortly after in 2019.
 Shuvu's US division (essentially a fundraiser) has since adopted a "Vaad Hanesius," i.e. a "Council of Presidency," namely Rabbis Reuven Feinstein (of Yeshiva of Staten Island) and Elya Brudny (of the Mir Yeshiva), to serve at its helm.
-In 2022, Shuvu saw a boost in enrollment with the arrival of new refugees from Ukraine, who had fled the escalating Russian-Ukraine War.
+In 2022, Shuvu saw a boost in enrollment with the arrival of new refugees from Ukraine, who had fled the Russian invasion.

 Rabbi Pam remained involved in the organization throughout the years.
 After his death, its name was changed from "Shuvu" to "Shuvu Chazon Avrohom" in his memory.